and Film Composer

-"an eye for
+"an eye for music"

 Television and film composer Joe Wiedemann has more than 35-years broadcast experience behind the keyboard AND the camera.
 An award-winning composer, he scores music for television, film, and professional video.
 As an Emmy award winning broadcast photo-journalist, he understands how important music can be to telling a compelling story.

 American Idol Underground

 His New Classical Orchestral style offers an enormous palette of instruments,

 sounds, and new techniques.
 Musical scores are generally suitable for

 professional, semi-professional, and university level ensembles.
 Works for